Information for applicants from countries other than the UK, on studying and living in the UK.

 Legislation for International Medical Graduates

-Non-UK/EEA doctors who are graduates of UK medical schools and currently undertaking Foundation Programme training will now be able to apply to the Tier 1 Post-Study Work category in order to take up specialty training posts after they have finished the foundation programme, which follows successful completion of the MBChB Course.
+Non-UK/EEA doctors who are graduates of UK medical schools and currently undertaking Foundation Programme training will be able to apply, via the Tier 2 sponsorship category, to take up specialty training posts after they have finished the foundation programme, which follows successful completion of the MBChB Course.

 - International Office